Updated: Sep 25

+Can I do Mediation instead of Court?
 What many people may not know is that in Kalamazoo, Calhoun and most surrounding counties, mediation is actually a part of the Court process and is mandatory.
-It is not an “either or” choice, almost everyone will be going through mediation.
+It is not an “either or” choice, almost everyone will be going through mediation regardless.

-Some agreements reached in mediation are binding, which means you may not be able to go back afterwards and fix an issue.
-Don’t make this mistake, retain an experienced attorney before your case is sent to mediation.
+What can go wrong?
+Some agreements reached in mediation are binding, which means you may not be able to go back afterwards and fix an issue if you discover you've made a mistake.
+If there is a power imbalance in your relationship, domestic violence or if you feel coerced, do not go to mediation on your own, your legal rights are at stake.
+Retain an experienced attorney before your case is sent to mediation.